RobertTalbert/discretecs-vault/Computer Arithmetic/Greatest common divisor.md

 > 2
 ```

-- The [[The Euclidean Algorithm|Euclidean algorithm]] can be used to compute the GCD and is usually the mathematical foundation for GCD functions in programming languages.
+- The [[Euclidean Algorithm|Euclidean algorithm]] can be used to compute the GCD and is usually the mathematical foundation for GCD functions in programming languages.
 ## Examples

 | $a$  | $b$  | $\gcd(a,b)$ |